jjvanzon/Piano-Playing-Docs/methods/practice-schema.md

 Practice Schema
 ---------------

 I may annotate musical score, subdividing it into parts.
-Some parts may be repeated and not consecutive.

 For each part I might score myself 0 / 2 / 5 / 8 / 10 for different aspects: note reading / memorizing / technique / expression.
 To perhaps focus on things with lower scores.

-- Memorizing is a bit where it hangs right now.
-- Memorizing might at one point include memorizing the chords.
-- The note reading aspect might include annotating with mnemonics and cheats.
-- Technique might include fingering.

 ### Example Schema